 Stainless steel with high-polish finish.
 5-quart pan and 4.5-quart insert.
 Withstands up to 600 degrees.
 For oven, broiler, and induction cooktop.
 Dishwasher-safe.

-Some owners of older All-Clad cookware say that the metal seems thinner on this newer model.
-A bit challenging to clean.
+Some owners of older All-Clad cookware say that the metal seems thinner.
 Handles get hot.

 This set is neither dishwasher-safe nor compatible with induction cook tops.